Timeline

 Existing closet apps feel overwhelming

-“How might we help users plan and wear more of their wardrobe effortlessly while avoiding outfit repetition?”
+“How might we help users plan and wear more of their wardrobe effortlessly?”

 Solution